 If you are like me, I had heard about the letters Eshinni wrote to her daughter Kakushinni but I never gave it much thought.
-However, as I read more about the letters I have come to realize how truly important the letters and the women are to Jodo Shinshu.
+However, as I read more about the letters and the translation of the letters themselves I have come to realize how truly important the letters and the women are to Jodo Shinshu.
 There were a total of ten letters which were not discovered until 1921 in the Hongwanji archives.
-The letters actually helped to confirm Eshinni’s existence & her marriage to Shinran.
+The letters actually helped to confirm Eshinni’s existence and verify her marriage to Shinran.
 Prior to the discovery of Eshinni’s letters, there were some people in Japan who did not believe in Shinran’s marriage, the existence of his wife, or for a few, even the existence of Shinran himself.
-The letters were necessary as Eshinni moved from Kyoto to Echigo in 1234 to take care of her family property during a time of drought & famine while Kakushinni stayed in Kyoto with Shinran to care for him until he passed away in 1263.
+The letters were necessary as Eshinni moved from Kyoto to Echigo in 1234 to take care of her family property during a time of drought & famine while Kakushinni stayed in Kyoto to care for Shinran until he passed away in 1263.
 Eshinni’s letters have allowed us to see her reverence and support for Shinran, whom she considered to be a manifestation of Bodhisattva Kannon, revealing very important facts of Shinran’s personal life as well as his spiritual journey, adding to his stature.
 Her letters have the added importance for their reflections of a female writer, since most writings at the time were produced by men.

 As you can imagine, sending letters back & forth at the time of Eshinni was cumbersome.
 No Facebook, Twitter, or email, no postal service, only the use of couriers traveling across the land.
 It would have taken 1-2 months to travel the distance between Echigo & Kyoto, almost 700 miles.
 To put it in perspective, that is twice the distance between Kauai and the Big Island and three times the distance between Los Angeles and Las Vegas.
 Written communication was precious and complicated.